tjcarney89/swift-LocationTrivia-DataStoreRelationships-lab-ios-0217/README.md

 1. The previously-used `Location` and `Trivium` data models have been provided for you.
 Set up the `LocationsDataStore` class to be a singleton class using the code provided above.
 It should have one property, an `Array` called `Locations`.
 From the `sharedInstance` initializer, populate the `Locations` array with the starting data by using the `generateStartingLocationsData` method provided at the end of this readme.

 2. Create a storyboard named `Main.storyboard`.
 Add a table view controller embedded in a navigation controller which is the initial view controller.
 This first table view controller should be connected to a class called `LocationsTableViewController`.
-  * In `viewDidLoad`, set the `tableView` property's accessibility label & identifier to `"Locations Table"` (this cannot be done in Interface Builder).
+  * In `viewDidLoad`, set the `tableView` property's accessibility label & accessibility identifier to `"Locations Table"` (this cannot be done in Interface Builder).
   * Give the table view controller a `LocationsDataStore` property called `store` and use the `sharedInstance` method to instantiate it.
   * In storyboard, set the table view's prototype cell type to "right detail".
 Have the table view use the `textLabel` to show the name of the locations, and the `detailTextLabel` to display the number of trivia it has associated with it.

 3. Add a second table view controller named `TriviaTableViewController` accessed by a show segue from a table view cell in the `LocationsTableViewController`.
-In `viewDidLoad`, set the `tableView`'s accessibility label & identifier to `"Trivia Table"`.
+In `viewDidLoad`, set the `tableView`'s accessibility label & accessibility identifier to `"Trivia Table"`.
   * Give the view controller a `Location` property called `location`, which should be set with the relevant `Location` object in `LocationsTableViewController`'s `prepareForSegue` method.
   * Use the `location` property's `trivia` array to load the table view.
 Each cell should display the `Trivium` object's "content" in the `textLabel`, and the number of "likes" in the `detailTextLabel`.

 4. Create a new view controller named `AddLocationViewController` that will be presented modally from the locations table view controller.
   * Add three text fields for the name, latitude, and longitude.
-Set their accessibility labels & identifiers to `"nameField"`, `"latitudeField`, and `"longitudeField"` respectively.
+Set their accessibility labels & accessibility identifiers to `"nameField"`, `"latitudeField`, and `"longitudeField"` respectively.
   * Add two buttons, one to "cancel" adding a location, and one to "save" a new location with the information entered in the text fields.
 Set their accessibility labels & identifiers to `"cancelButton"` and `"saveButton"` respectively.
   * When the "cancel" button is tapped, dismiss the view controller.
   * When the "submit" button is tapped, use the information in the text fields to create new a instance of `Location` and add it the the data store's `locations` array.
 Then dismiss the view controller.